infinum/rails-handbook/Databases/SQL/Query Examples/05 - CSV.md

 ## Problem (1)

-You have to export users with surname “Smith” to CSV.
+You have to export users with the surname “Smith” to CSV.

 ## Problem (2)

-You have to import new users from large CSV file.
+You have to import new users from a large CSV file.

 ## Input Data